 4. Open gents.

 5. Unlock timekeeper’s box and in the winter plug in and turn on the fan heater and then hoist club flag.

-6. Hoist red ensign at the yardarm, downstream mast (flags should be found on front of bar, hooked over bell).
+6. Hoist red ensign at the yardarm, downstream mast and hoist Hampton flag on the mast by the timekeepers’ box (flags should be found on front of bar, hooked over bell).

 7. In fine weather place cushions on balcony seats.